-Retail Sales MoM in Australia averaged 0.48 percent from 1982 until 2020, reaching an all time high of 16.90 percent in May of 2020 and a record low of -17.70 percent in April of 2020.
+Retail Sales MoM in Australia averaged 0.48 percent from 1982 until 2021, reaching an all time high of 16.90 percent in May of 2020 and a record low of -17.70 percent in April of 2020.
 This page provides - Australia Retail Sales MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Australia Retail Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+Australia Retail Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

 Retail Sales MoM in Australia is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Retail Sales MoM in Australia to stand at 0.50 in 12 months time.
 In the long-term, the Australia Retail Sales MoM is projected to trend around 0.40 percent in 2022, according to our econometric models.